carmel-schreier/best-rest-api/README.md

 # best-rest-api
-my first no-view rest api
+My first no-view rest api

-created with the --no-view option for express-generator
+Created with the --no-view option for express-generator